-Sydnee: You bring in Celine Dion.
-So, like, sometimes it's like a fantastic singer.
+Sydnee: So like sometimes it's like a fantastic singer.
 Sometimes the song is great.
 And then other times it's spectacle.
 Other times it's like, "Can you believe we're doing this?"

-And I don't understand-we were watching it.
-We had a big group of friends over all watching it together and they were like, "Who do you think-like, who usually wins?
+And I don't understand-

+We were watching it.
+We had a big group of friends over all watching it together and they were like, "Who do you think- like, who usually wins?
 Who are the best ones?
 Who's favored?"

-And I'm like, "I never know."
+And I'm like, "I never know.
 The ones that I like best never win.
-I have zero ability to predict-like, if you asked me at the end, like, "Was that a good Eurovision performance?"
+I have zero ability to predict-"

+Like, if you asked me at the end like, "Was that a good Eurovision performance?"
 I have no idea.
 I know the ones I like.
 I know the ones I think are funny.
-But if you asked me to rank, like, how well they did, I guarantee you it would be nowhere close to what the finals are.
-Because part of is an aesthetic I don't think as an American I understand.
+But if you asked me to rank like how well they did, I guarantee you it would be nowhere close to what the finals are.

+Because part of is an aesthetic that I don't think as an American I understand.
 Part of it is there's a popular vote.
-Uh, from people.
-Like, people get to call in and vote.
-Part of it is there's also, like, a judge vote that's country-specific.
+From people.
+Like people get to call in and vote.
+Part of it is there's also like a judge vote that's country specific.

 And there are politics at play.
-Like, obviously there are broad politics that I understand as a citizen of the world.
-But then there are, like, nuanced European politics that I don't understand or know are happening where countries are hated that I didn't know were hated. [pause] Do you know what I mean?
-Teylor: Like, what's a surprise example of a hated country?
+Like obviously there are broad politics that I understand as a citizen of the world.
+But then there are like nuanced European politics that I don't understand or know are happening where countries are hated that I didn't know were hated. [pause] Do you know what I mean?

+Teylor: Like, what-